 Values that have been further overridden from the standard setup are shown highlighted in Blue.

 Depending on the slicing engine you have chosen, there are a myriad of options for configuration.
-Don't panic!
-Many are optional and are meant to provide fine-grained control of your prints.
+Don't be overwhelmed, many of these settings are optional and are meant to provide fine-grained control of your prints.

-- Filament > Temperature: Separated into first layer/other layers, this setting will dependent on your material.
+- "Filament" > "Temperature": Separated into first layer/other layers, this setting will dependent on your material.
 If you find that your filament has trouble sticking to the bed, try setting the temperature a few degrees hotter for the first layer than the rest of the layers.

-- Print > Layer Height: Think of this as the speed versus quality setting, a lower layer height will have fewer visible layers, but take longer to print.
+- "Print" > "Layer Height": Think of this as the speed versus quality setting, a lower layer height will have fewer visible layers, but take longer to print.

-- Support Material > This option automatically builds a scaffold to support and steep overhangs that would not normally be possible.
+- "Support Material" > This option automatically builds a scaffold to support and steep overhangs that would not normally be possible.

-If you modify your slice settings while connected to a specific printer you have the option to 'Save' or 'Revert'.
+If you modify your slice settings while connected to a specific printer you have the option to "Save" or "Revert".
 Unsaved changes will still be used in your current prints, but not they will not be saved when the application is closed.
 When you 'Revert' the slice settings you restore them to the latest saved state.